Down-ballot drop-off isn't a sign of civic laziness. It's an entirely rational response to an underperforming and irrational civic system.

 [2] Kimball, D. C., & Kropf, M. (2005).
 Ballot Design and Unrecorded Votes on Paper Ballots.
 Public Opinion Quarterly.
 See also: National Conference of State Legislatures.
 (2022).
 Ballot Language Readability Studies, which found average ballot amendment language written above a post-graduate reading level in the majority of states surveyed.

 [3] Bonneau, C. W., & Hall, M. G. (2009).
 In Defense of Judicial Elections.
 Routledge.
-The Canon of Judicial Conduct in most states prohibits judicial candidates from making pledges or promises about how they would rule — creating an inherent information ceiling for voters in judicial races.
+The Canon of Judicial Conduct in most states prohibits judicial candidates from making pledges or promises about how they would rule — creating an inherent information ceiling for citizens in judicial races.

 [4] Wesleyan Media Project.
 (2023).
 Political Advertising in the United States: Targeting, Spending, and Reach.
-Documents the sophisticated micro-targeting infrastructure deployed by campaigns and interest groups in contrast to the information tools available to the average voter.
+Documents the sophisticated micro-targeting infrastructure deployed by campaigns and interest groups in contrast to the information tools available to the average citizen.